PranayDolas95/Python-Project-101/README.md

 ├── requirements.txt            # Python dependencies
 ├── README.md                   # Project documentation
 ├── .gitignore                  # Prevents clutter from pycache, env, etc.

 🧪 Sample Queries to Test Memory text
 1. What is the projection cost?
 2. What did I ask last time?
 3. Why did that happen?
 4. Can you continue our last discussion?

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

-📄 License
-This project is licensed under the MIT License.

-🙌 Credits
-Built by Harshwardhan for Pranay Dolas Powered by OpenAI GPT-4o Maintained with ❤️ and Python

-Code

----

-Let me know if you want:
-- A visual architecture diagram (I can generate one)
-- A GitHub project banner or logo
-- A demo GIF or video walkthrough

-This README will make your project shine on GitHub — professional, clear, and ready for collaboration 🚀